liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. he's now receiving hospice care
 1. there's been an outpouring of support for former president
 1. suggest/advise/propose
-1. the offer still stands
+1. the offer still stands; 报价仍然有效\nthe agreement is still in effect.
 1. it doesn’t concern you
 1. I tossed the rest
 1. China stopped being the low labor cost country many years ago